apptainer/singularity-userdocs/running_services.rst

 Making it Pretty
 ================

 Now that we have confirmation that the server is working, let’s make it a little cleaner.
-It’s difficult to remember the exact curl command and URL syntax each time you want to request a PDF, so let’s automate that.
-To do that, we’re going to be using Standard Container Integration Format (SCIF) apps, which are integrated directly into singularity.
-If you haven’t already, check out the `Singularity app documentation <https://sci-f.github.io/>`_ to come up to speed.
+It’s difficult to remember the exact ``curl`` command and URL syntax each time you want to request a PDF, so let’s automate it.
+To do that, we can use Standard Container Integration Format (SCIF) apps, that are integrated directly into singularity.
+If you haven’t already, check out the `Scientific Filesystem documentation <https://sci-f.github.io/>`_ to come up to speed.

 First off, we’re going to move the installation of the url-to-pdf into an app, so that there is a designated spot to place output files.
 To do that, we want to add a section to our definition file to build the server:

 .. code-block:: singularity